 2. Align management and sales stakeholder goals with marketers’, making sure each is clear on the short- and long-term marketing automation benefits to expect.

-3. Define the outcomes you seek, in terms of leads or pipeline, sales increase, retention or growth.
+3. Define the outcomes you seek, in terms of leads or pipeline, sales increase, retention, or growth.

-4. Develop the blueprint for achieving those goals, defined in terms of the personas that influence or decide purchase; the different buyer journeys each of those personas pursue; the content and messages that will influence them, rationally and/or emotionally, at each stage of each persona's journey; and the trigger events that indicate transitions between journey stages.
+4. Develop the blueprint for achieving those goals, defined in terms of the personas that influence or decide purchase; the different buyer journeys each of those personas pursues; the content and messages that will influence them, rationally and/or emotionally, at each stage of each persona’s journey; and the trigger events that indicate transitions between journey stages.
 This is the essence of the “nurture stream.”

-5. Test your assumptions about personas, their journeys, and their content needs via digital body language (DBL) analysis and predictive modeling, using the results to refine your personas and enhance all levels of the blueprint.
+5. Test your assumptions about personas, their journeys, and their content needs via digital body language analysis and predictive modeling, using the results to refine your personas and enhance all levels of the blueprint.

 6. Get consensus from marketing and sales stakeholders on the initial lead-scoring approach, and what characteristics constitute a qualified lead.
 Plan to make this a “living document” that evolves during execution to embrace new insights into prospect behavior.

-9. After six months or so (actual timing is based on the duration of your customer's expected buyer journey), analyze results against stakeholders' goals to see what benefits accrued, and what learning you can use to improve/optimize the nurture stream.
-If you've integrated your CRM, you can evaluate stats like pipeline value and revenue closed.
+9. After six months or so (actual timing is based on the duration of your customer’s expected buyer journey), analyze results against stakeholders’ goals to see what benefits accrued and what learning you can use to improve/optimize the nurture stream.
+If you’ve integrated your CRM, you can evaluate stats like pipeline value and revenue closed.

 10. Based on the attributes of your successful pilot, build a business case for expanding marketing automation to more business units and regions.